Indian tycoon Adani hit by more losses, calls for probe

 Associated Press

-NEW DELHI (AP) — Trading in shares in troubled Adani Enterprises gyrated Friday as the flagship company of India’s second-largest conglomerate tumbled 30% and then rebounded after more than a week of heavy losses that have cost it tens of billions of dollars in market value.
+NEW DELHI (AP) — Shares in troubled Adani Enterprises gyrated Friday, tumbling 30% and then rebounding after more than a week of heavy losses that have cost it tens of billions of dollars in market value.

-The debacle, which led Adani to cancel a share offering meant to raise $2.5 billion, has drawn calls for regulators to investigate after a U.S. short-selling firm, Hindenburg Research, issued a report claiming the group engages in market manipulation and other fraudulent practices.
+The company, the flagship of India’s second-largest conglomerate, canceled a share offering meant to raise $2.5 billion earlier this week after U.S. short-selling firm Hindenburg Research issued a report accusing it of market manipulation and other fraudulent practices.
 Adani denies the allegations.

 Opposition lawmakers blocked Parliament proceedings for a second day Friday, chanting slogans and demanding a probe into the business dealings of coal tycoon Gautam Adani, who is said to enjoy close ties with Prime Minister Narendra Modi.

-“We have no connection″ with the Adani controversy, Parliamentary Affairs Minister Pralhad Joshi told reporters outside Parliament in what is being described as the first government reaction.
+“We have no connection″ with the Adani controversy, Parliamentary Affairs Minister Pralhad Joshi told reporters outside Parliament on Friday.

+In an interview with CNN News 18, Finance Minister Nirmala Sitharaman brushed off concerns that the losses would spook global investors and said India’s financial market was “very well regulated.”

+“As a result, the investors’ confidence which existed before shall continue even now,” she said, adding that the controversy wasn’t “indicative of how well Indian financial markets are governed.”

 The market watchdog, the Securities and Exchange Board of India, has not commented.
 The Economic Times newspaper reported, citing unnamed SEBI sources, that it had asked stock exchanges to check for any unusual activity in Adani stocks.

-Shares in Adani Enterprises fell as much as 30%, to 1,017 rupees ($12) Friday before recovering to trade 1.9% higher.
+Shares in Adani Enterprises fell as much as 30%, to 1,017 rupees ($12), on Friday.
+At the end of trading, the price had recovered to 1,531 rupees ($18.70) but was still down by 2%.
 The company’s share price has plunged more than 50% since Hindenburg released its report last week, when it stood at 3,436 rupees ($41).
-Stock in six other Adani-listed companies were down 5% to 10% on Friday.
+Stock in six other Adani-listed companies was down 5% to 10% on Friday.

 So far there has been no indication that the company’s woes might threaten the wider financial sector in India.
 Its equities market is large enough to sustain the fallout at this moment, said Brian Freitas, a New Zealand-based analyst with Periscope Analytics who has researched the Adani Group.